What are HIV and AIDS?

 If the first result with any type of screening test is positive (that is, if it finds something that may be anti-HIV antibodies), it does not always mean that you are infected with HIV.
 Other tests of blood samples will need to be done to confirm the infection.
 If you are using an at-home test kit, you should see a doctor, who will do more tests to be sure of the diagnosis.

 If the first test result is negative (that is, if it does not find anti-HIV antibodies), in most cases no further testing is needed.
-But it's important to know that a negative test result does not mean for sure that a person does not have HIV.
+But it’s important to know that a negative test result does not mean for sure that a person does not have HIV.
 It often takes several weeks after becoming infected with HIV (and sometimes longer) before enough antibodies are in the blood or other body fluids to be detected.
 Tests done before this may be negative, even if a person is infected.
-To be sure that the person doesn't have HIV, the person should be tested 3 to 6 months after the most recent suspected exposure.
+To be sure that the person doesn’t have HIV, the person should be tested at least 3 months after the most recent suspected exposure.

 How is AIDS defined?

-A person may have HIV infection and not have AIDS.
+A person can have HIV infection and not have AIDS.
 AIDS happens when the HIV infection has badly damaged the immune system, a process that may take years.
 In the United States and other developed countries, the average time from getting infected with HIV to advanced AIDS is about 10 years if the person gets no treatment, but in some people this can happen faster.

 HIV damages the immune system by infecting and killing a type of white blood cell known as a CD4 cell (or helper T-cell).
 In the later stages of HIV infection, the loss of these cells leads to a weakened immune system, which allows opportunistic infections (infections that the healthy body would usually fight off), some types of cancer, and other disorders to occur.

 - A major opportunistic condition, which includes certain infections, cancers, and syndromes that are often linked to AIDS, regardless of the CD4 count.

 How are HIV infections and AIDS treated?

 The treatment of HIV infection and AIDS is complex, and sudden illnesses can cause serious and even life-threatening problems.
-Because of this, it is very important that it is treated by a doctor or clinician who has experience in treating people with HIV and AIDS.
+Because of this, it is very important to be treated by a doctor or clinician who has experience in treating people with HIV and AIDS.